Just How Big Is The Opioid Epidemic?

 The same can be true for more moderate pain, when it becomes a chronic issue.
 Chronic pain can tear a person’s life to shreds.
 They may have to stop doing the things they enjoy.
 They may even have to stop working or taking care of their children.
 Chronic pain can make them feel helpless.
 Again, painkillers can be an effective solution, and there are many sufferers of chronic pain who will tell you how opioids have saved their lives.

 While there is an opioid problem in this country, there is also a pain problem.
 Preventing people in need from access to opioids is simply not possible.

 Unfortunately, this also leads to another problem when it comes to treating opioid pill addiction.
 People who became addicted to opioids from using them for chronic pain cannot stop using them without any other options.
 The pain will lead them back to opioids again and again.

 The fact is that humans hate pain.
 We learn from a young age to avoid it at all costs.
 As we understand it, pain is bad.

 Nonetheless, this is not nearly as simple a solution as prescription drugs are.
 Opioids are necessary and have saved many lives.
-There are no easy answers to the opioid epidemic.
+There are no easy answers to the opioid problem.

 As individuals and communities, we can be more aware of the risks of prescription drugs.
 We can try and learn other approaches to pain before we urgently need them.
 And we can try avoiding the use of opioid painkillers except when absolutely necessary.